patcky/before-tickets/README.md

 ### Methods

-- Prints a random quote, wich might or not be useful:
+- Prints a random quote, which might or not be useful:

         Help.me